Azure-Samples/contoso-real-estate/README-scenario-5.md

 This scenario uses [Stripe](https://stripe.com) to handle payments.
 To use Stripe, you will need to create an account and obtain a set of API keys.

+> Note: it's possible to run the app without configuring Stripe at all: in that case, the payments will be mocked and accepted directly, so you can still test the flow.

 1. Create a free Stripe account here: https://dashboard.stripe.com/register
 2. Once you have created your account, you will be redirected to the Stripe dashboard.
 Click on the `Developers` menu item, and then click on the `API keys` tab on the left.
 3. Copy the `Public key` and `Secret key` and paste them into a new `.stripe.env` file in the `scripts/infra` folder, like this: